Wednesday, August 31, 2011

 This article on the return of objects from New York's Metropolitan Museum of Art back to Egypt.
 The artifacts are believed to have been taken by Howard Carter from the tomb of Tutankhamun.

-Here you will find background information to the story.
+Here you will find background information on the story.

 The Carter/Carnarvon Connection